Spain: Military

-Military conscription was suppressed in 2001.
+The Spanish armed forces are a professional force with a strength in 2017 of 121,900 active personnel and 4,770 reserve personnel.
+Spain also has the 77,000 strong Civil Guard which comes under the control of the Ministry of defence in times of a national emergency.
+In 2015, the Spanish defence budget was 5.71 billion euros (US$7.2 billion), with a 1% increase.
+The increase comes because of security concerns.
+Military conscription ended in 2001.

+According to the 2024 Global Peace Index, Spain is the 23rd most peaceful country in the world.

 Human rights

 The Spanish Constitution of 1978 "protect all Spaniards and all the peoples of Spain in the exercise of human rights, their cultures and traditions, languages and institutions".
 According to Amnesty International (AI), government investigations of alleged police abuses are often lengthy and punishments were light.
 Violence against women was a problem, which the Government took steps to address.
 Spain provides one of the highest degrees of liberty in the world for its LGBT community.
-Among the countries studied by Pew Research Center in 2013, Spain is rated first in acceptance of homosexuality, with 88% of those surveyed saying that homosexuality should be accepted.
+Among the countries studied by Pew Research in 2013, Spain is rated first in acceptance of homosexuality, with 88% of those surveyed saying that homosexuality should be accepted.

-Administrative divisions

-The Spanish State is divided into 17 autonomous communities and 2 autonomous cities, both groups being the highest or first-order administrative division in the country.
-Autonomous communities are divided into provinces, of which there are 50 in total, and in turn, provinces are divided into municipalities.
-In Catalonia, two additional divisions exist, the comarques (sing. comarca) and the vegueries (sing. vegueria) both of which have administrative powers; comarques being aggregations of municipalities, and the vegueries being aggregations of comarques.
-The concept of a comarca exists in all autonomous communities, however, unlike Catalonia, these are merely historical or geographical subdivisions.

-Autonomous communities

-Spain's autonomous communities are the first level administrative divisions of the country.
-They were created after the current constitution came into effect (in 1978) in recognition of the right to self-government of the "nationalities and regions of Spain".
-The autonomous communities were to comprise adjacent provinces with common historical, cultural, and economic traits.
-This territorial organisation, based on devolution, is known in Spain as the "State of Autonomies".

-The basic institutional law of each autonomous community is the Statute of Autonomy.
-The Statutes of Autonomy establish the name of the community according to its historical and contemporary identity, the limits of its territories, the name and organisation of the institutions of government and the rights they enjoy according to the constitution.